 “Is any blame attached because somebody took Nietzsche’s philosophy seriously and fashioned his life upon it?
 It is hardly fair to hang a 19-year-old boy for the philosophy that was taught him at the university.”

 Media Circus.
 Neither Leopold nor Loeb expected to become famous by means of the Franks murder in 1924.
 They were aiming to commit the perfect crime.
 Rhey killed Franks and poured hydrochloric acid on his body to destroy the evidence and hide the identity of the victim.
 But their crime instigated one of the biggest media circus events of the Twentieth Century.
 A potent concoction of French, German and Hollywood philosophy still eats away at our civilization.
 Just like the hydrochloric acid made young Mr. Frank’s body difficult to identify, the roots of modern mass murder are defaced by the deceptions of abstract academic philosophy.
 Leopold and Loeb still reign in the entertainment world and much of academia.

 Perfect Crime.
 Leopold & Loeb were trying to commit the perfect crime and never expected to become famous by their crime.
 At the same time, they prided themselves on their ability to throw off the shackles of morality and demonstrate to each other that they had achieved Friedrich Nietzsche’s ideal; i.e., the Superman, who arises above moral arguments that are designed by the weak to hold back those with the will to become strong.
-Despite the political appeals to social justice and egalitarianism, such Superman morality is at the core of much of our modern culture.
+Despite the manner in which the present day Progressive elite camouflages its motives by appeals to social justice and egalitarianism, such Superman morality is at the core of much of our modern culture.
 It all boils down to survival of the fittest if there is no absolute groundwork for our moral beliefs!